fasten-project/incremental-maven-crawler/README.md

 ## Usage
 ```
 usage: IncrementalMavenCrawler
+ -i,--interval <hours>            Time to wait between crawl attempts (in
+                                  hours).
+Defaults to 1 hour.
+ -o,--output <[std|kafka|rest]>   Output to send the crawled artifacts to.
+                                  Defaults to std.
  -bs,--batch_size <amount>        Size of batches to send to output.
                                   Defaults to 50.
  -cd,--checkpoint_dir <hours>     Directory to checkpoint/store latest
                                   crawled index.
 Used for recovery on
                                   crash or restart.
- -i,--interval <hours>            Time to wait between crawl attempts (in
-                                  hours).
-Defaults to 1 hour.
+Optional.
  -kb,--kafka_brokers <brokers>    Kafka brokers to connect with.
 I.e.
                                   broker1:port,broker2:port,...
+Optional.
  -kt,--kafka_topic <topic>        Kafka topic to produce to.
- -o,--output <[std|kafka|rest]>   Output to send the crawled artifacts to.
 ```

 ### Outputs